sfepy/sfepy/doc/tutorial.rst

         'dofs' : {'t.0' : -2.0},
     }

+Essential (Dirichlet) boundary conditions can be specified as above.

 Boundary conditions place restrictions on the finite element formulation and create a unique solution to the problem.
 Here, we specify that a temperature of +2 is applied to the left surface of the mesh and a temperature of -2 is applied